-Currently large, dense graphs are studied rarely and at great cost on large high-performance clusters [18].
+Currently large, dense graphs are studied rarely and at great cost on large high-performance clusters [19].
+Finding more applications that require processing large, dense graphs is an exciting direction for future work.
 Since GRAPHZEPPELIN's sketches can be updated independently (Section 5.1), we believe that they can be partitioned throughout a distributed cluster without sacrificing stream ingestion rate.

-GRAPHZEPPELIN illustrates that additional algorithmic improvements help make graph semi-steaming algorithms into a powerful engineering tool by reducing the update-time complexity and allowing sketches to be stored efficiently on SSD.
+GRAPHZEPPELIN illustrates that additional algorithmic improvements help make graph semisteaming algorithms into a powerful engineering tool by reducing the update-time complexity and allowing sketches to be stored efficiently on SSD.
 These techniques may generalize to other graph-analytics problems.